QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/adaptor.md

 [Go back](..)

-We are gonna create a class that the client wanted then write some code to make use of our code.
+We are gonna create a class that the client wanted and write some code to link yours with it.

 * ➡️ : our code and a bank API (client)
 * ✅ : integrate our code with an API